AdobeDocs/campaign.en/help/v8/dev/architecture.md

 >[!NOTE]
 >
-> If you are transitioning from Campaign Classic v7, note that all deliveries go through the mid-sourcing server (MID.
-Campaign v8 relies on a hybrid architecture.
+> Campaign v8 relies on a hybrid architecture.
+If you are transitioning from Campaign Classic v7, note that all deliveries go through the mid-sourcing server.
 > As a consequence, internal routing is **not possible** in Campaign v8, and the external account has been disabled accordingly.
->

 ## Message Center architecture{#transac-msg-archi}